nurafsa/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

 - Swahili is an under-resourced language in Natural Language Processing
 - Commonly used Python packages such as SpaCy, NLTK, or Gensim do not have inherent Swahili support
 - It is an agglutinative language:  prefixes, roots, and suffixes are combined into one word.
 It also has complex noun class structures, that affect verb agreement.
 These can lead to ineffective lemmatization.
-- A robust analysis requires an agricultural corpus on rural farming in Africa, and custom lists of words and lemma dictionary.
+- Accurate translations require an agricultural corpus on rural farming in Africa, and custom lists of words and lemma dictionary.

 ### Additional Findings:  *Refer to 'farmers.bliu.pdf'*